Below is everything you wanted to know and more on how Handicap Strokes should be allocated for your next competitive round of golf.

 Who determines the allocation of handicap strokes?

-Either the club’s Handicap Committee or a Committee formed to allocate handicap-stroke holes by collecting hole-by-hole data as recommended by the USGA in Section 17 of the USGA Handicap System Manual.
+Either the club’s Handicap Committee or a Committee formed to allocate handicap-stroke holes by collecting hole-by-hole data as recommended by the USGA in Appendix E of the Rules of Handicapping.
 The SCGA provides the rating and slope for each set of tees which is not related to the stroke hole allocation.
 However, the SCGA offers a service where if the club provides a spreadsheet with the necessary number of hole-by-hole scores, with Course Handicaps for each score provided, the SCGA will provide both forms of analysis identified by the USGA.

 Should men and women have different stroke hole allocations?
 Should each set of tees have a different stroke hole allocation?